PurpleKingdomGames/tyrian/docs/concepts/tyrian-indigo-bridge.md

 Tyrian by now has a reference to the bridge in your model.

-To listen for messages from Indigo, all you have to do is plumb in the `model.bridge.subscribe` `Sub[Msg]` into your app's `subscriptions` feed, and provide an extractor to tell it how to convert the events into messages.
+To listen for messages from Indigo, all you have to do is plumb in the `model.bridge.subscribe` `Sub[IO, Msg]` into your app's `subscriptions` feed, and provide an extractor to tell it how to convert the events into messages.

-To send message to Indigo, you call `bridge.send(myMsg)` which provides a `Cmd[Msg]` for you to plug into your `updateModel` result.
+To send message to Indigo, you call `bridge.send(myMsg)` which provides a `Cmd[IO, Msg]` for you to plug into your `updateModel` result.

-#### That's it!
+#### That's it

 In a nutshell, that is the whole set up.
 Happy web game building!